Generic coarse geometry of leaves: Compactifications

 \begin{proof} Take a compactification $\ol X\le X^\gamma$, with corona $\partial X$.
 Thus $\id_M$ has a continuous extension $\pi:\gamma X\to\partial X$, which is an identification.
 Then the restriction $\pi:X^\gamma\to\partial X$ is also an identification.
 Let $R$ be the equivalence relation on $\gamma X$ whose equivalence classes are the fibers of $\pi$ (thus $\partial X\equiv\gamma X/R$), let $R'$ be the equivalence relation on $\gamma X'$ that corresponds to $R$ via $\gamma\phi$, and let $\partial X'=\gamma X'/R'$.
 Then $\partial\phi$ induces a homeomorphism $\partial'\phi:\partial'X\to\partial'Y$.
 Extend $R'$ to ${X'}^\gamma$ so that each point of $X'$ is only equivalent to itself, and let $\ol{X'}={X'}^\gamma/R'$.
 Let $\pi':{X'}^\gamma\to\ol{X'}$ be the quotient map, whose restriction $\pi':\gamma X'\to\partial X'$ is also the quotient map.
 Using that $X'$ is open in $\ol{X'}$, it easily follows that the restriction of $\pi':X'\to\ol{X'}$ is an embeddding with dense image.
 In this way, $\ol{X'}$ becomes a compactification of $X'$, with corona $\partial X'$, satisfying $\ol{X'}\le{X'}^\gamma$.
 This defines the stated mapping $\ol X\mapsto\ol{X'}$.

-The above notation will be continued in the whole proof.
+The above notation will be kept for the rest of the proof.
 Extend $R$ to $X^\gamma$ so that each point of $X$ is only equivalent to itself.
 Then, like in the case of $R'$, the space $X^\gamma/R$ is a compactification of $X$.
 Moreover the canonical map $X^\gamma/R\to\ol X$ is a continuous bijection between compact Hausdorff spaces, and thus it is a homeomorphism, showing that the compactifications $X^\gamma/R$ and $\ol X$ are equivalent.
 Since $R$ corresponds to $R'$ via $\gamma\psi=(\gamma\phi)^{-1}$, it follows that $\ol X$ corresponds to $\ol{X'}$ by the mapping defined by $\psi$ in the same way.
 Hence the mapping defined by $\psi$ is left inverse of the mapping defyned by $\phi$.
 Reversing also the roles played by $\phi$ and $\psi$, it follows that the mapping $\ol X\mapsto\ol{X'}$ of the statement is bijective.

 Since $\phi^\gamma$ is compatible with $R$ and $R'$, it induces a map $\bar\phi:\ol X\to\ol{X'}$.
 Let us show that $\bar\phi$ is continuous at every $\bfe\in\partial X$.
 Let $V'$ be a neighborhood of $\bfe':=\bar\phi(\bfe)$ in $\ol{X'}$.
 The set $\widetilde V':={\pi'}^{-1}(V')$ is an $R'$-saturated neighborhood of ${\pi'}^{-1}(\bfe')$ in ${X'}^\gamma$.
 So, by~\eqref{i: phi^gamma}, $\widetilde V:=(\phi^\gamma)^{-1}(\widetilde V')=\pi^{-1}(\bar\phi^{-1}(V'))$ is an $R$-saturated neighborhood of $\widetilde V:=(\phi^\gamma)^{-1}({\pi'}^{-1}(\bfe'))=\pi^{-1}(\bar\phi^{-1}(\bfe'))$ in $X^\gamma$.
 Hence $\pi(\widetilde V)=\bar\phi^{-1}(V')$ is a neighborhood of $\bar\phi^{-1}(\bfe')$ in $\ol X$.
 Similarly, $\psi$ induces a map $\bar\psi:\ol{X'}\to\ol X$, which is continuous at the points of $\partial X'$.
 This completes the proof of~\eqref{i: bar phi}.